karlding/dotfiles/README.md

 ```

 #### Cygwin Environments
-I ran into a weird issue with Cygwin where it couldn't read my ``gitconfig`` symlink for some reason.
+I ran into a weird issue with Cygwin where it couldn't read my ``gitconfig`` symlink for some reason, but happily reads the other (Linux-style) symlinks.
 So I just ended up creating a hard link instead, which worked fine.
+It probably is a good idea to use hard links instead of ``ln -s`` on Windows.

 ```bash
 mklink /H .gitconfig "%DOTFILES_DIR%\git\gitconfig"